-ISJ has created a 1 year 25 % Kindergarten tuition discount for all families with a child(ren) entering into Kindergarten.
+Starting with the 2024-2025 school year ISJ is implementing a 1 year 25 % Kindergarten tuition discount for families that do not qualify for the sponsoring congregation member discount.
 The same order of precedence and exclusions that apply to the sponsoring congregation membership discount also apply to the Kindergarten discount.